tepmakaraofficial/mtj-laravel/README.md

 1. **Clone the repository**
     ```bash
-    git clone see the repo link
+    git clone please see the repo link

     ```